amd/ryzen-ai-documentation/docs/getstartex.rst

 - Ensure that the ``XLNX_VART_FIRMWARE`` environment variable is correctly pointing to the XCLBIN file included in the ONNX Vitis AI Execution Provider package.
 For more information, see the :ref:`installation instructions <set-vart-envar>`.

 - Copy the ``vaip_config.json`` runtime configuration file from the Vitis AI Execution Provider package to the current directory.
 For more information, see the :ref:`installation instructions <copy-vaip-config>`.
-The ``vaip_config.json`` is used by the ``predict.py`` script to configure the Vitis AI Execution Provider.
+The ``vaip_config.json`` is used by the source file ``resnet50_cifar.cpp`` to configure the Vitis AI Execution Provider.

 To run the model on the IPU, we will pass the ipu flag and the vaip_config.json file as arguments to the C++ application.
 Use the following command to run the model on the IPU: